 So, I finally decided to take a positive step forward in learning about what we have here in our forests.
 I decided to book onto a introductory course to learn about foraging for wild foods.
 I searched online and surprisingly, there were a lot of courses to choose from, but I booked through Meetup onto the ‘Foraging and Wild Food Cooking with Carol Hunt & Natural Pathways‘ course.

-The day by meeting the group in a beautiful woodland about a 35 minute drive from my house that i’ve never been to before.
+The day started by meeting the group in a beautiful woodland about a 35 minute drive from my house that i’ve never been to before.
 We spoke a little about why we were interested in foraging and Carol answered some of our questions.
 Next she gave us an introduction into some of the do’s and don’t of gathering wild foods.
 This included recognising areas to avoid and the limitations of the law.

 We walked off together into the woods, looking for fungi and interesting plants to discuss.
 She identified any we were curious about and showed us some edible plants she could find.
 She gave us an idea of ways in which each can be prepared and encouraging us to smell and taste the plants, using as many senses as possible to develop our ‘food memories’, so that we could better assess these for ourselves in the future if found whilst on a forage.

 Foraging edible mushrooms is a complicated business.
 You really should study in depth before you even think about eating a foraged mushroom.
 Carol has over ten years of experience but even she is not confident about eating every edible mushroom out there.
 As she taught us, it is so easy to mistake a poisonous mushroom for one you can eat.
-We didn’t gather any mushrooms, the edible ones were too old.
-We did gather chestnuts to take back and roast on the fire.
+We didn’t gather any mushrooms, the edible ones were too old, though we did gather chestnuts to take back and roast on the fire.

 At the end of our walk, we headed back to camp to try some baked pastry goods that Carol had brought with her.
 Ingredients included Hogweed Seed, Chestnut, Acorn, Apple, Rose hip, Sloes and Burdock root.
 We also had a little tipple of Nocino (Walnut Brandy) and Sloe Gin.